eceltov/V3Project/README.md

 ## Evaluation

-The evaluation process is effectivelly the baseline evaluation with a different input dataset.
+The evaluation process is effectively the baseline evaluation with a different input dataset.
-This dataset is produced by cropping the MVK dataset to the annotation bounding box, as ilustrated on the diagram below.
+This dataset is produced by cropping the MVK dataset to the annotation bounding box, as illustrated on the diagram below.

 The leftmost column represents the frame the user annotated.
 Note that out of the four shark images, only the annotated one remains whole, while two sharks get cropped out entirely.